xpollen8/jazzbutcher.com/README.md

 ## v2

 The `v2` directory contains the Work In Progress which is the conversion of the `v1` site into a nextjs/React application.

+Changes made here will be deployed within a minute to [https://jazzbutcher-com.vercel.app/}(https://jazzbutcher-com.vercel.app/)